MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwnotifychangekey.md

+#### REG_NOTIFY_CHANGE_NAME

+Notify the caller if a subkey is added or deleted.

+#### REG_NOTIFY_CHANGE_ATTRIBUTES

+Notify the caller of changes to the attributes of the key, such as the security descriptor information.

+#### REG_NOTIFY_CHANGE_LAST_SET

+Notify the caller of changes to a value of the key.
+This can include adding or deleting a value, or changing an existing value.
+(The caller receives no notification if the new value written to the key matches the previous value of the key.)

+#### REG_NOTIFY_CHANGE_SECURITY

+Notify the caller of changes to the security descriptor of the key.

 ### -param WatchTree [in]

 If <b>TRUE</b>, the driver is notified about changes to all subkeys of the specified key.
 If <b>FALSE</b>, the driver is only notified for changes to the specified key.